timdeschryver/blog/_drafts/making-upgrades-to-angular-ngondestroy.md

 * If you are using this event in an attempt to block navigation away you must set the `event.returnValue` to a string of the message you would like to display.
 More details in this [example](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event#Examples).

-## Closing Comments

- has been brought to my attention that this may dilute the meaning of the ngOnDestroy lifecycle method.
-If you feel as such, another option would be to create a separate “onBeforeWindowUnload” method that is decorated with HostListener.
-The choice is yours... 🤩

 ## Conclusion